memc-rs/memc-rs/README.md

 ## Supported features and compatibility

-To check compatibility with memcached server implementation memcrsd project is using [memcapable](http://docs.libmemcached.org/bin/memcapable.html) tool from [libmemcached library](https://libmemcached.org/libMemcached.html)
+To check compatibility with memcached server implementation memcrsd project is using [memcapable](https://awesomized.github.io/libmemcached/bin/memcapable.html) tool from [libmemcached-awesome library](https://github.com/awesomized/libmemcached)

 Here is a capability status for memcrsd: